-(b) If a child does not possess a driver's license, the juvenile court may prohibit the child from applying for a driver's license for a period not to exceed 1 year.
+(b) If a child does not possess a driver's license, prohibit the child from applying for a driver's license for a period not to exceed I year.
 If the child is already the subject of a court order delaying the issuance of a license to drive, the juvenile court may order any additional delay in the ability of the child to apply for a driver's license to apply consecutively with the previous order.
 At the time the juvenile court issues an order pursuant to this paragraph delaying the ability of a child to apply for a driver's license, the juvenile court shall, within 5 days after issuing the order, forward to the Department of Motor Vehicles a copy of the order.

-(c) If the civil judgment was issued for a delinquent fine or administrative assessment, order the confinement of the person in the appropriate prison, jail or detention facility, as provided in NRS 176.065 and 176.075.

-- (d) Enter a finding of contempt against a child or the parent or guardian of a child and punish the child or the parent or guardian for contempt as provided in NRS 62E.040.
+- (c) If the civil judgment was issued for a delinquent fine or administrative assessment, order the confinement of the person in the appropriate prison, jail or detention facility, as provided in NRS 176.065 and 176.075. - (d) Enter a finding of contempt against a child or the parent or guardian of a child and punish the child or the parent or guardian for contempt in the manner provided in NRS 62E.040.
 A person who is indigent may not be punished for contempt pursuant to this subsection. - 7.
-Money collected from a collection fee imposed pursuant to subsection 4 must be deposited and used in the manner set forth in subsection 4 of NRS 176.064. - If the juvenile court: - (a) Enters a civil judgment pursuant to subsection 1; and the civil judgment must include all unpaid fines, administrative assessments, fees, restitution or other payments ordered by the juvenile court which are associated with any other adjudications of delinquency by the juvenile court and the court to which the case is transferred or certified shall include satisfaction of any civil judgments against the child by the juvenile court in any sentence imposed on the child.
+Money collected from a collection fee imposed pursuant to subsection 4 must be deposited and used in the manner set forth in subsection 4 of NRS 176.064. - 8.
+If the juvenile court enters a civil judgment pursuant to subsection 1 and the person against whom the judgment is entered is convicted of a crime before he or she satisfies the civil judgment, the court sentencing the person for that crime shall include in the sentence the civil judgment or such portion of the civil judgment that remains unpaid.